dhayanth-dharma/betsson-test/README.md

 	* The fourth line of the file should contain the starting position of the turtle
 	* The fifth line to the end of the file should contain a series of moves.
 	* R = Rotate 90 degrees to the right, L = Rotate 90 degrees to the left, N = North direction, S = South direction, W = West direction, E = East direction, M = Move
  3. Edit `PrintExtensionMethod.cs` function to for custom print messages.
 [Note: This method used as an extention method.
-Return _false_ when the game should end ]
+Return _True_ when the game should end ]
  3. Run the `Game.Main` project

 ## Stack